|

 The 1966 episode is, of course, devoted to Christmas.
 Harry is selling Christmas trees in New York.
 Oliver, however, prefers to have an old-fashioned Christmas.
 Lisa says, "It's 81 degrees, and snowing in New York.
 They're skiing on Park Avenue!"

 The 1967 episode, Lisa wears a red sleeveless dress to Drucker's Store.
 She wears a green house dress and green earrings.
 Oliver wears a green vest.
-Then they go on a picnic and Lisa is seen wearing white sunglasses to block the sun.
-No Christmas tree.

 The 1969 episode, Lisa opens a "cosmetetical" business.
 She wears a short yellow dress wwhen she goes outside.
 No Christmas tree.